ytdl-patched/ytdl-patched/README.md

                                          container format.
 One of mkv, mp4, ogg, webm, flv.
 Ignored if no merge is required
+    --live-download-mkv                  Changes video file format to MKV when downloading a live.
+This is useful if the computer could shutdown while
+                                         downloading.

 ## Subtitle Options:
     --write-sub                          Write subtitle file